-In order to reflect the changes in philosophy and practice that have evolved in the last decade, the IU South Bend Assessment Committee has completely revised the plan which directs the activities of the Committee.
+In order to reflect the changes in philosophy and practice that have evolved in the last two decades, the IU South Bend Assessment Committee completely revised the plan which directs the activities of the Committee in 2007, and again in 2013.
 This document outlines the current structure and activities, and provides a foundation for the Committee's work in the years to come.